 Ericsson, Thorsten: It is confusing to use ETSI and github as they are two alternative platform.
 So, it is important to use the specific platform.
 Github accounts cannot be used and ETSI log in has to be used.

-We can create a 2nd sub-repository apart from SA4 TS 25.512 and 5G_Video.
+We can create a 2nd sub-repository apart from SA4 TS 26.512 for 5G_Video.

 Qualcomm, Thomas: let's just fix